jgci2000/monte-carlo-ising/README.md

 WL:
   * 1º -> exponent to f_final (```f_final = 1 + pow(10, - agrument)```).
 The default value is 8.
   * 2º -> flatness parameter.
 The default is 90.
 For large simulations 90-95 is a good flatness criteria.
   * 3º -> number of the run.
-Used to numerate multiple runs the simulation in oder to obtain staistis from the method.
+Used to numerate multiple runs of the simulation in oder to obtain statistics from the method.
 Default is 0.

 There are 3 cases for providing arguments to the WL sampling simulation.
 Just the exponent of f_final, the exponent of f_final and run, respectively, and exponent, run and flatness criteria, in this order.